casper-network/docs-1.5.X/source/docs/casper/developers/cli/verifying-contracts.md

 2. `<TRANSACTION-HASH>` - Unique transaction hash, which is part of the cryptographic security of blockchain technology.
 This is the output of the put-txn command if the transaction was a success.
 3. `<PATH>` - the path to the smart contracts source code.
 If this argument is omitted the the current working directory will be used.

-The prerequisites for the source code are the same as when deploying it on the blockchain:
+The prerequisites for the source code are the same as when installing it on the blockchain:

 * source code must be a Rust project as described in The Cargo Book